agronholm/anyio/docs/migration.rst

 .. py:currentmodule:: anyio

 AnyIO 3 changed some functions and methods in a way that needs some adaptation in your code.
+All deprecated functions and methods will be removed in AnyIO 4.

 Asynchronous functions converted to synchronous
 -----------------------------------------------